“So many books, so little time.” Are you a bibliophile? So am I!

 I hope this quick guide on how to become a book cover designer has been of help.
 The industry might be highly competitive, but the rewards could be great, both personally and financially.

 Now let’s hear a little from you.
-What do you think is the best part about pursuing a career in book cover designing?
+What do you think is the best part about pursuing a career in book cover design?
 As a designer, what aspect would you focus on the most?